Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_slides.md

 ## pytest

-- Library to write and manage tests
+- Library to write and manage tests.
-- Command-line tool also called `pytest`
+- Command-line tool also called `pytest`.
-- Install using pip: `pip install -U pytest`
+- Install using pip: `pip install -U pytest`.
-- All tests need to be in files named `test_*.py`
+- All tests need to be in files named `test_*.py`.
-- Each test function needs to be named as `test_*`
+- Each test function needs to be named as `test_*`.
-- pytest gives a detailed description of assertion checks
+- pytest gives a detailed description of assertion checks.

 ---